James VI and I: King and Church

 After the Gunpowder Plot, James sanctioned harsh measures to control English Catholics.
-In May 1606, Parliament passed the Popish Recusants Act, which could require any citizen to take an Oath of Allegiance denying the pope's authority over the king.
+In May 1606, Parliament passed the Popish Recusants Act, which could require any subject to take an Oath of Allegiance denying the pope's authority over the king.
 James was conciliatory towards Catholics who took the Oath of Allegiance, and tolerated crypto-Catholicism even at court.
 Henry Howard, for example, was a crypto-Catholic, received back into the Catholic Church in his final months.
-On ascending the English throne, James suspected that he might need the support of Catholics in England, so he assured Henry Percy, 9th Earl of Northumberland, a prominent sympathiser of the old religion, that he would not persecute "any that will be quiet and give but an outward obedience to the law".
+On ascending the English throne, James suspected that he might need the support of Catholics in England, so he assured Henry Percy, Earl of Northumberland, a prominent sympathiser of the old religion, that he would not persecute "any that will be quiet and give but an outward obedience to the law".

 In the Millenary Petition of 1603, the Puritan clergy demanded the abolition of confirmation, wedding rings, and the term "priest", among other things, and that the wearing of cap and surplice become optional.
 James was strict in enforcing conformity at first, inducing a sense of persecution amongst many Puritans; but ejections and suspensions from livings became rarer as the reign continued.
 As a result of the Hampton Court Conference of 1604, some Puritan demands were acceded to in the 1604 Book of Common Prayer, though many remained displeased.
 The conference also commissioned a new translation and compilation of approved books of the Bible to resolve discrepancies among different translations then being used.
 The King James Version, as it came to be known, was completed in 1611 and is considered a masterpiece of Jacobean prose.
 It is still in widespread use.

 In Scotland, James attempted to bring the Scottish Kirk "so neir as can be" to the English church and to reestablish episcopacy, a policy that met with strong opposition from presbyterians.
 James returned to Scotland in 1617 for the only time after his accession in England, in the hope of implementing Anglican ritual.
 James's bishops forced his Five Articles of Perth through a General Assembly the following year, but the rulings were widely resisted.
 James left the church in Scotland divided at his death, a source of future problems for his son.